manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/REPLACE.md

     VALUES (value1, value2, ...)
     [, (...)]
 ```
-Columns not explicitly mentioned in the SQL statement are set to 0 / empty string depending on their data type.
+Columns not explicitly included in the SQL statement are set to their default values, such as 0 or an empty string, depending on their data type.

 **To replace only selected fields:**
 ```sql